Veriqloud/Veriqloud.github.io/src/howto/configuration.md

 ### Value descriptions

-The pre-shared key is 32 bytes of random data written in base16.
-Can be produced with
+If you need a pre-shared key, it can be produced with the following command :
 ```
 openssl rand -hex 32
 ```